casualcore/casual/middleware/example/domain/multiple/medium/medium.md

 Explore the abillity of casual to discover resources in remote domains.

 We'll set up two domains, **A** and **B**.
 From within **A** we'll enqueue a message to a queue in **B**. in **B**, a queue-service forward will dequeue the message and call a service in **A** and the reply is enqueued in another queue in **B**. in **B**, a queue-queue forward will dequeue the reply and enqueue it at a queue in **A**.
+A queue service forward dequeue the message and call a service that will abort the transaction, hence the message is moved to the corresponding error queue.

 ### diagram